- How much does adding a teenager to your car insurance policy cost?

 If your grandchild uses your car but has his or her own auto insurance policy, their auto insurance coverage will be secondary and you will be the first one held liable for claims.

-Final thoughts: Teenager car insurance cost
+Final thoughts: Car insurance cost for a teenager

 Resources & Methodology